kumahq/kuma-website/app/_src/quickstart/kubernetes-demo.md

         action: Allow" | kubectl apply -f -
 ```

-The application should function once again.
-The traffic to `redis` from any other service than `demo-app` is not allowed.
+You can click the increment button, the application should function once again.
+However, the traffic to `redis` from any other service than `demo-app` is not allowed.

 ## Next steps